LeapTV

 The LeapTV is an educational video game console developed by LeapFrog and released on October 20, 2014.
 The console consists of the main unit, a motion sensing camera, and a modifiable controller for different play styles.
-The console was available at Walmart, Target, Amazon, and Toys "R" Us.
+The controller wirelessly connects to the console using Bluetooth and runs on AA batteries.
+The camera has a 640x480 pixel resolution and a motion detector.
+It comes with 16GB storage and 1GB of DDR3 memory.